treesbuild/recommend_challenges/README.md

 Use 'python -m pipreqs.pipreqs' to generate the requirements.txt if the file is not there.

-Run main.py to get recommendations for an arbitary user_id

 The KNN is implemented in the ml-function/challenge_recommender file which is the integrated version because the KNN is not availiable here.

 Run rank_all function to generate the recommendations for all the users